WTAlmy/Sept-20/wta_2_py_image/README.md

 source of a given color in an image, for example light blue making up only 20 pixels of a 1mil pixel image, it could be cut out and replaced by the nearest color.

+### Also Worth Noting

+The .png file format uses an algorithm similar to LZ78 / gzip as a final step.
+Luckily I wrote one in the first folder in the repo.

+If you run the following group of commands, the result is a very slight *improvement* over PNG:
+- python3 compress.py sample.png         (result: 207kb)
+- ./encode -i sample.wta -o encoded.txt  (result: 172kb) compared to PNG at 173kb

+It would also be an improvement to implement a generic compression algorithm such as the one above as part of the Python program.

 ### Usage

 python3 compress.py file_name.png